krowmedy/krowmedy.github.io/_posts/2023-06-21-the-time-i-stopped-drawing.md

 -------

 Now two weeks ago, after grabbing a coffee from [Modern Standard Coffee](https://modernstandardcoffee.co.uk/), I did something that most people like to do these days.
 I opened my phone and started clicking on things aimlessly.
-I opened Google Maps, perhaps to check out if there was a Thai Chi place nearby, but instead clicked on the Modern Standard Coffee shop.
+I opened Google Maps, perhaps to check out if there was a Tai Chi place nearby, but instead clicked on the Modern Standard Coffee shop.
 And Maps said that there was a ["Let's Draw Something Fun"](https://www.eventbrite.co.uk/e/lets-draw-something-fun-tickets-403964969097) event happening soon on a *Sunday*.
 I was curious, and I signed up.

 I loved the class.
 Without going into the details of what we did, this is what I drew: